6 Common Issues & Fixes For a Garage Door Remote Control That Doesn't Work

 5. The Garage Opener Is Not Installed Properly

 Improper installations are a common reason for remotes not working properly.
-Whether you installed your garage door opener yourself or had someone else do it, keep in mind that even the slightest mistake can produce this kind of problem in the future.
+Whether you installed your chain drive or belt drive garage door opener yourself or had someone else do it, keep in mind that even the slightest mistake can produce this kind of problem in the future.

 If your garage door remote is not working and you don’t know why you should check your garage door to verify that every component and piece is working properly (springs & rollers for example).
 If you weren’t the one who installed your garage opener, ask the one who did it for you.